KevinDockx/HttpCacheHeaders/README.md

 services.AddHttpCacheHeaders();
 ```

 Then, add the middleware to the request pipeline.
-Add this before the routing/endpoints middleware, as the HttpCacheHeaders middleware will sometimes avoid continuing with the next  delegate (to avoid unnecessarily generating response bodies).
+Starting with version 6.0, the middleware must be added between UseRouting() and UseEndpoints.

 ```
+app.UseRouting();

 app.UseHttpCacheHeaders();

-app.UseRouting();

 app.UseEndpoints(...);
 ```